 Abstract

 The recent Covid19 pandemic has presented opportunities for learners and teachers to engage with each other, and the people they serve, in unique and creative ways.
 Historically, communities of practices have developed to help solve complex, uncertain, and dynamic challenges.
 Reactive, yet forward-looking, pedagogies can be thought of as communities of practice and therefore be modelled and developed for wide and future use.
 Here we aim to present a covid19 health resource (QuaranTrain) as a pedagogical community of practice in which shared and co-created knowledge emerges and traditional pedagogical constructs are dissolved.
 This is a student-led, self-organised learning framework which transcends and dissolves traditional health education pedagogy.
 We conclude that out of a crisis, new and creative ways of learning can emerge.
-A post-Covid era should embrace these phenomena.
+A post-Covid19 era should embrace these phenomena.

 Introduction

-This spring, the way we run and organise our education had to change.
+This spring, the way we organise and run our education had to change.
 The breaks were pushed for globalisation and internationalisation as we knew it, planned exchanges between organisations were cancelled, teaching sessions and meetings postponed, and classes and conferences were moved online.
 We had to find new ways of communicating and working together to keep the education going, both within and between campuses and universities.
 A community of practise (CoP) can be defined as a group of people that share a passion for something or a concern for something, and that they do better by interacting on a regular basis.
-During this period we experienced how students and teachers came together in such CoPs to learn despite close down of universities.
+During this period we experienced how students and teachers came together in such CoPs to learn despite close down of universities and other teaching and learning platforms.

 Reaction to a crisis of health

 Early March 2020, the impact of the COVID-19 pandemic and its consequences became both more tangible and visible (Landry, Geddes, Moseman, Lefler, & van Wijchen, 2020).
 In addition to the direct impacts of the disease, the impact of self-isolation and quarantine on mental and physical state was clear (Qiu et al., 2020).
 Undergraduate physiotherapy students of the Delta-stream at HAN University of Applied Sciences, Nijmegen, Netherlands (van Wijchen, 2018) wanted to be of support to people in self-isolation and quarantine.
 Inspired by Ann Gates, the founder of Exercise Works (Gates et al., 2017), they felt the responsibility of supporting and advocating physical activity and mental wellbeing.
-That was the moment they turned to us, their teachers, and asked how to turn this into action.
-We started a discussion about what is important at this stage, how we can support each other and what could coming physiotherapists possibly contribute with at this moment.
-The result was QuaranTrain, a student led network aiming to promote activity, contact and good health during the period of isolation.
+That was the moment they turned to us, their teachers, and asked about how to turn this into action.
+We started a discussion about what is important at that moment in time this stage, how we can could support each other and what could up-coming physiotherapists possibly contribute with at this that moment.
+The result was QuaranTrain, a student-led network aiming to promote activity, contact and good health during the period of isolation.
 The students were included in our international networks and more and more countries and higher education institutions were included.
 The students decided to create a web page containing videos promoting physical activity, both for exercise and leisure, and videos came from the Netherlands, England, China, Malta, and Switzerland.
-Videos showing strength training at the floor in a student flat, dance in an empty living room, tai chi from a Chinese hall, started to fill the site.
-We, being teachers at different higher education institutions in Europe, looked at this development with excitement and enthusiasm.
+Videos showing strength training at on the floor in a student flat, dance in an empty living room, and tai chi from a Chinese hall, started to fill the site.
+We, being teachers at different higher education institutions in Europe, looked at this the development with excitement and enthusiasm.
 It was a lot of energy, a lot of joy, many hours of struggle, but still such a strong wish to create and develop (van Wijchen et al, 2020; QuaranTrain, 2020).